tomzig16/TemplateBot/docs/Misc/Guidelines/Contribution.md

 ### Formatting tools

-Insert what we are using to make VSCode automatically format our code
+We are using Prettier to keep our code consistent between collaborators.
+Instructions on how to install prettier can be found in [[Formatting]] document.

 ### Other specific to JS code rules